Table of Contents

 This way uses an automatic update by Windows.
 When this is finished, all you need to do is to disconnect the USB device, restart the computer, and reconnect the USB device again.
 Windows will install the latest driver for you.

 2. Browse my computer for driver software

-When you choose this option, you need to continue with the other pop-up "let me pick from a list of device drivers on my computer."
+When you choose this option, you need to continue with the pop-up "let me pick from a list of device drivers on my computer."

-From the list, select Generic USB hub, which normally the only choice.
+From the list, select Generic USB hub, which is normally the only choice.
 Click "Next" and then Windows will install the driver for you.

 Fix 5.
 Change the USB Selective Suspend Settings

 Another possible reason your USB malfunctions is that the hub driver suspends the USB automatically.
 In this case, changing the USB selective suspend settings could help.

 Step 1.
 Right-click on the Windows icon and click Power Options.

 Step 2.
 In the Choose or customize a power plan window, click Change plan setting.

 Step 3.
 In the Edit Plan Settings window, click Change advanced power settings.